 DfE approved provider, Teaching Apprenticeship Programme delivers our Teaching Apprenticeship Programme and provides flexible start dates throughout the academic year to suit all school hiring cycles.
 Teaching Apprenticeship Programme as a leading ITT provider is on the RoATP and is, therefore, able to deliver the Teaching Apprenticeship Programme route.

 HOW MUCH “OFF THE JOB” TRAINING IS REQUIRED DURING THE APPRENTICESHIP?

 A school will employ an apprentice for at least 12 months.
 He or she must have at least 20% ‘off the job training for activities such as independent study, in-school training, attending courses and training days, focused visits to other schools.

 WHO PAYS THE SALARY OF THE TRAINEE?

 For DfE funded places, a school receives a grant to contribute to the salary costs.
 Click here for further information.
 The school must have DfE permission to recruit to funded salaried places.
-In 2020, new hire trainees also attract a £3,000 additional grant.

 WHEN WILL THE APPRENTICE BE AWARDED QTS?